 Board Votes Kelly ABET President-Elect

-Baltimore – On March 24, The ABET Board of Directors elected David P. Kelly as its 2018-2019 president-elect.
-He will be inaugurated during the fall 2018 ABET Board of Directors Meeting in October.
+Baltimore – On March 24, The ABET Board of Delegates elected David P. Kelly as its 2018-2019 president-elect.
+He will be inaugurated during the fall 2018 ABET Board of Delegates Meeting in October.

 2018-2019 President-Elect, David P. Kelly, M.S., MBA, P.E., is the CEO and CTO of InnovaSea Systems.